myronschippers/responsive-development/README.md

 We start with some base styling to support our mobile view and will work our way up from there.
 When a page or component is styled out it is styled for the mobile screen size.
 Most things will be stacking.
 We will go through the layout and each component as though it is only developed for mobile and then enhance our styles from there to support additional breakpoints.

 The additional breakpoints that we create are supporting three basic devices Phone, Tablet, and Desktop.
-Our Tablet breakpoint is going to be a little special because we need a Portrait and Landscape orientatio.
+Our Tablet breakpoint is going to be a little special because we need a Portrait and Landscape orientation.
 So our final device specific breakpoints are as shown below.
 In some special cases you may create a breakpoint to handle extra large desktop monitors.

 **Device Breakpoints:**